python3statement/python3statement.github.io/_practicalities/intro.md

 Thus as long as your user have recent enough versions of pip and setuptools they will get the right version of your library.

-# Unit Testing and documentation
+# Unit testing and documentation

 It is recommended **not** to invoke `setup.py` directly either with `install` or `develop` subcommands.
 These may not correctly resolve dependencies, and can